Page loading ... Please wait.

 Printer Friendly Page

-Key Lime Pie has a nice contrast of textures and flavors.
-A sweet yet grainy graham cracker crust, a creamy yet tangy lime flavored filling, topped with soft and fluffy whipped cream.
-As its name implies, Key Lime Pie was first made in the Florida Keys, which is also where Key limes are grown.
-John Mariani in 'The Dictionary of American Food and Drink' tells us "that the recipe developed with the advent of sweetened condensed milk in 1856"
+A Key Lime Pie starts with a sweet and grainy Graham Cracker Crust.
+Next, is a creamy smooth filling that has a delicious Key Lime flavor.
+Once chilled, it is topped with lots of whipped cream.
+As its name implies, a Key Lime Pie was first made in the Florida Keys, which is also where Key Limes are grown.
+John Mariani in 'The Dictionary of American Food and Drink' tells us that the recipe for Key Lime Pie came after the 1856 invention of sweetened condensed milk

-Although the first Key lime pies were made with a pastry crust, many recipes, including this one, now use a graham cracker crust.
-It is, by far, the simplest of all the pie crusts.
-Just graham cracker crumbs, a little sugar, and melted butter are needed.
-If you have trouble getting the right consistency of crumbs to butter, there is a test.
-Once you have mixed the ingredients together, squeeze a little in your fist; if the mixture holds together, you have the perfect crust.
-Once the crust is made it is simply pressed into a pie pan and placed in the refrigerator to chill.
+Although the first Key Lime Pies were made with a pastry crust, many recipes, including this one, use a Graham Cracker Crust.
+It is, by far, the simplest of all the pie crusts to make.
+Now, the test to see if you have the right amount of crumbs to melted butter is; once you have mixed the ingredients together, to squeeze some in your hand.
+If the crumbs hold together, then it's ready to press into your pan.

 Next, the filling.
-A Key Lime Pie is very similar to a Lemon Meringue Pie, only instead of using lemons it is made with Key limes.
-Key limes are instantly recognizable as they are so much smaller than a regular Persian lime.
-In fact, it takes about 18 - 20 Key limes to get 1/2 cup (120 ml) of juice whereas you need only 3-4 Persian limes to get the same amount of juice.
-Key limes are a small, round, hard, yellow and green colored, very acidic fruit that grows in Florida.
-If you cannot find Key limes in your area, don't fret, as regular Persian limes also make an excellent pie.
-Just do not use bottled Key lime juice, which has a very harsh flavor.
+A Key Lime Pie is made with Key Limes.
+Key Limes are instantly recognizable as they are so much smaller than a regular Persian lime.
+In fact, it takes about 20-25 Key Limes to get 1/2 cup (120 ml/grams) of Key Lime juice.
+Whereas you need only 4-5 Persian limes to get the same amount of juice.
+Key Limes are a small, round, hard, yellow and green colored, very acidic fruit that grows in Florida.
+If you cannot find Key Limes in your area, don't fret, as regular Persian limes also make an excellent Lime Pie.
 An interesting side note; although the filling is made with green limes, the color of the baked filling is actually yellow.
 The only 'green' you will find is from the flecks of lime zest.
+However, if you want the filling to be green you could add some green food coloring to the filling.
 Along with the limes, the filling contains sweetened condensed milk which is made from whole milk and sugar that are heated until most of the water has evaporated.
-It is a thick, sticky and very sweet mixture that makes a wonderful Key lime filling.
+It is a thick, sticky, and very sweet mixture that makes a wonderful Key lime filling.
 Because the filling also contains egg yolks, we do need to bake the pie until the filling is set.
-Once baked and cooled it is topped with softly whipped cream.

-Preheat the oven to 350 degrees F (177 degrees C) and place the rack in the center of the oven.
+Key Lime Pie: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Butter, or lightly spray with a non stick vegetable spray, a 9 inch (23 cm) pie pan.
+Place the pie pie on a larger baking sheet.

-Graham Cracker Crust: Mix together the graham cracker crumbs, sugar, and melted butter.
-Press onto the bottom and up the sides of a well greased 9 inch (23 cm) pie or tart pan.
-Cover with plastic wrap and place in the refrigerator to chill while you make the filling.
+Crust: In a bowl, mix together the graham cracker crumbs, sugar, and melted butter until all the crumbs are moistened.
+(You can also make the Crust in your food processor.)
+Press onto the bottom and up the sides of the prepared pan.
+Cover and place in the refrigerator to chill for about 10 - 15 minutes.

-Filling: In the bowl of your electric mixer, with the whisk attachment, beat the egg yolks until pale and fluffy (about 3 minutes).
-Gradually add the condensed milk and beat until you have a light and fluffy mixture (4-5 minutes).
-Scrape down the sides of the bowl and beat in the lime juice and zest.
+Filling: In the bowl of your electric stand mixer, fitted with the whisk attachment (or with a hand mixer), beat the egg yolks and the condensed milk, on medium high speed, until light and fluffy (about 5 minutes).
+Scrape down the sides and bottom of the bowl as needed.
+Then beat in the lime zest and juice.

 Makes 1 - 9 inch (23 cm) pie or tart.

-One 14 - ounce (390 grams) can sweetened condensed milk
+One 14 - ounce can (397 grams) sweetened condensed milk

 Contact Us Privacy Policy